theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-two/thag2.49.md

 bookHidden: true
 ---

-## 2.49 Mahākappina
+## 2.49  Sandhita

-Seeing the Dhamma, I was freed;
-My mind is liberated, without taints.
+Beneath the Bodhi Tree,
+Bright green and growing,
+Being mindful, my perception
+Became one with the Buddha.

+It was thirty one aeons ago
+That I gained that perception;
+And it is due to that perception
-Having realized the destruction of craving,
+That I’ve realized the ending of defilements.
-I’ve attained nibbāna—cool, quenched, and free.

 ## Notes